What is a Certified Nurse Midwife (CNM)?

 How we are different

-Certified Nurse Midwives (CNM’s) provide a wider scope of care as compared to Certified Professional Midwives (CPM’s) or Licensed Midwives (LM’s).
+Certified Nurse Midwives (CNM’s) provide a wide scope of care.
 CNM’s are licensed Nurse Practitioners in Virginia and can prescribe medicine when needed, have strong collaborating relationships with local doctors and hospitals when consults or transfers are needed, and are recognized by insurance companies for out-of-network insurance reimbursement.
-CNM’s can also care from women across the lifespan- from age 12 to 99.
+CNM’s can also care for women across the lifespan- from age 12 to 99.
 This means that the midwife who cares for you during your pregnancy and birth can care for you afterwards, for years to come.
 We value the continued relationship we get to have with our clients.